 - Girls are between 13 and 17 years old;

-- The look is designed to attract attention, something that fashion fans themselves want;
+- The look is made to attract attention, something the fashionistas themselves want;

 - Some even wear 3 socks at the same time, all colored and decorated;

-- The accessories are usually from anime characters, making the style more cute;
+- The accessories are usually from anime characters, making the style cuter;

-- The prevailing color is pink, not always;
+- The color that prevails is pink, not always;

-- The decor style does not follow any pattern, so the more you abuse the look the better;
+- The decora style does not follow any pattern, so the more you abuse the look, the better;

 - Little makeup;

-Decora fashion is quite popular in Japan, more precisely in the streets of Harajuku and otaku entertainment venues, usually having its target audience entirely female, with exceptions.
+Decora fashion is quite popular in Japan, more precisely on the streets of Harajuku and otaku entertainment venues, usually with an entirely female target audience, with exceptions.

-Japan is a very diverse and liberal country, so Decora is just one more style among many others, in Harajuku you will find people in cosplay styles, Lolita, among many others, so there is no reason to be prejudiced there, of course you can be in separate groups, but other than that, there are no problems.
+Japan is a very diverse and liberal country, so Decora is just another style among many others, in Harajuku you will find people in cosplay styles, Lolita, among many others, so there is no reason to be prejudiced there, of course you can be in separate groups, but other than that, no problems.

-The only thing that cannot be done is to use this style to go shopping, job interviews, among others, Japan is a very reserved country when it comes to everyday life, so what prevails is common sense .
+The only thing that cannot be done is to use this style to go shopping, job interviews, among others, Japan is a very reserved country when it comes to everyday life, so common sense prevails. .

 Gyaru – Independent Style

-Gyaru [ギャル] is a Japanese fashion style that originated from the jeans brand called “Gurls“.
-This word originated from the English “girl” and the slang “gals” used to refer to beautiful girls.
+Gyaru [ギャル] is a Japanese fashion style that originated from the jeans brand called “gurls“.
+This word originated from the English “girl” and the slang “gals” used to refer to pretty girls.

-Gyaru-style girls usually mix colors, prints, sparkles and all kinds of fashion, bringing their own and very bold style to the oriental pattern.
-They usually do tanning, change their hair entirely, and wear thousands of exotic accessories.
+Gyaru style girls usually mix colors, prints, sparkles and all kinds of fashion bringing their own bold style to the oriental pattern.
+They often do indoor tanning, completely change their hair, and wear thousands of exotic accessories.

-Gyaru also usually has very bleached or dyed hair in shades of dark brown for blond and decorated nails.
+Gyaru also often has heavily bleached or dyed hair in shades of dark brown to blonde and decorated nails.
 The makeup consists of dark eyeliner and false eyelashes used to make the eyes look bigger.

-The garments of the gals differ depending on which gyaru style the girl chooses.
-They rolled the skirts to stay shorter, have their own slang and frequented specific places.
-They also pose with tongues when taking pictures.
+The gals' clothing items differ depending on which gyaru style the girl chooses.
+They rolled up the skirts to be shorter, have their own slang and frequent specific places.
+They also pose with their tongues when taking pictures.

-Fairy Kei is a style that will satisfy anyone who loves cute things, especially for those who say, “Aaaaawn, that Kawaii ...", since fashion is mainly composed of cute things, like pastel colors, fluorescent pink, polka dots polka dots and a lot of nostalgia, Fairy Kei is a style inspired by the 80's pop cuties!
+Fairy Kei is a style that will satisfy anyone who loves cute things, especially for those who say, “Aaaaawn, what a Kawaii…”, as fashion is mostly made up of cute things like pastel colors, fluorescent pink, polka dots and a lot of nostalgia, Fairy Kei is a style inspired by 80's pop jokes!

-The Style Arena website says that fashion started around 2007, when Sebastian Masudea, founder of the “6% DOKI DOKI” store decided and started to produce collections based on expressions such as: “Sensational and lovely”, “Not only cute but also happy” and“Feeling of unreality”, Sensational and kind, not only cute, but happy too, feeling the non-reality.
+The Style Arena website says that the fashion began around 2007, when Sebastian Masudea founder of the store “6% DOKI DOKI” decided and started producing collections based on expressions such as: “Sensational and lovely”, “not only cute but also happy” and“feeling of unreality”, Sensational and lovely, not only cute but also joyful, feeling the unreality.

-Other stores started to invest in fashion, thus forming Fairy Kei.
-The origin of the name is not known for certain, but it is explicit that the name is due to the fact that the clothes are delicate and lucid, after all, Estilo Fada is a name that lives up to fashion.
+Other stores began to invest in fashion, thus forming Fairy Kei.
+The origin of the name is not known for sure, but it is clear that the name is due to the fact that the clothes are delicate and lucid, after all, Estilo Fada is a name that does justice to fashion.